Tinram/MySQL/mysqltrxmon/README.md

 ## Purpose

-Monitor and log long-running transactions on a MySQL server.
+Monitor and record long-running transactions on a MySQL server.

-Substitute for *Innotop* transaction output (when privileges are unavailable, or flaky operation via *Homebrew*).
+Substitute for *Innotop* transaction output (when privileges are unavailable, or flaky Mac operation via *Homebrew*).

 ## Requirements